AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 	</maps:MapControl>
 	````

-1. Open **TripDetailPage.xaml**.
-Expand the **M1_Flyout** snippet immediately after the GridViewHeaderItem style.
+1. Still in **TripDetailPage.xaml**, expand the **M1_Flyout** snippet immediately after the GridViewHeaderItem style.
 This Flyout will pop up when a map PushPin is selected and show icons to enable Aerial3D and ShowStreet modes.

 	(Code Snippet - _M1_Flyout_)